UniversalDevicesInc-PG3/udi-poly-notification/README.md

 #### Nodeserver Online

 If the nodeserver crashes or exits this should change to False.
-But for other issues, like Polyglot or Machine crash it will not change, so you should use Heartbeat as documented below if you really want to know when it dies.
+But for other issues, like Polyglot or Machine crash it will not change, so you should use Heartbeat as documented below if you really want to know when it not running.

 #### Debug level